 19.3.9.3.1 Introduction

-The transmission of the L-STF, L-LTF and the L-SIG as part of an HT-mixed format packet is described in 19.3.9.3.2 (Cyclic shift definition) to 19.3.9.3.5 (L-SIG definition).
+The transmission of the L-STF, L-LTF and the L-SIG as part of an HT-mixed format PPDU is described in 19.3.9.3.2 (Cyclic shift definition) to 19.3.9.3.5 (L-SIG definition).

 P2981L1

-The cyclic shift is applied to each OFDM symbol in the packet separately.
-Table 19-9 (Cyclic shift for non-HT portion of PPDU) specifies the values for the cyclic shifts that are applied in the L-STF (in an HT-mixed format packet), the L-LTF, and L-SIG.
-It also applies to the HT-SIG in an HT-mixed format packet.
+The cyclic shift is applied to each OFDM symbol in the PPDU separately.
+Table 19-9 (Cyclic shift for non-HT portion of PPDU) specifies the values for the cyclic shifts that are applied in the L-STF (in an HT-mixed format PPDU), the L-LTF, and L-SIG.
+It also applies to the HT-SIG in an HT-mixed format PPDU.

 P2984L43

 Throughout the HT portion of an HT-mixed format preamble, cyclic shift is applied to prevent beamforming when similar signals are transmitted in different space-time streams.
-The same cyclic shift is applied to these streams during the transmission of the data portion of the frame.
-The values of the cyclic shifts to be used during the HT portion of the HT-mixed format preamble (with the exception of the HT_SIG) and the data portion of the frame are specified in Table 19-10 (Cyclic shift values of HT portion of PPDU).
+The same cyclic shift is applied to these streams during the transmission of the Data field.
+The values of the cyclic shifts to be used during the HT portion of the HT-mixed format preamble (with the exception of the HT_SIG) and the Data field are specified in Table 19-10 (Cyclic shift values of HT portion of PPDU).

 19.3.9.4.3 HT-SIG definition

-The HT-SIG is used to carry information required to interpret the HT packet formats.
+The HT-SIG is used to carry information required to interpret the HT PPDU formats.
 The fields of the HT-SIG are described in Table 19-11 (HT-SIG fields).

 P2985L43, P3444L62

-Aggregation 1 Set to 1 to indicate that the PPDU in the data portion of the packet contains an A-MPDU; otherwise, set to 0.
+Aggregation 1 Set to 1 to indicate that the PSDU contains an A-MPDU; otherwise, set to 0.

 P2986L59

-The time domain waveform for the HT-SIG in an HT-mixed format packet in a 20 MHz transmission shall be as shown in Equation (19-16).
+The time domain waveform for the HT-SIG in an HT-mixed format PPDU in a 20 MHz transmission shall be as shown in Equation (19-16).

 P2986L9, P3481L51

-NOTE—A value of 0 in the HT Length field indicates a PPDU that does not include a data field, i.e., NDP.
-NDP transmissions are used for sounding purposes only … The packet ends after the last …
+NOTE—A value of 0 in the HT Length field indicates a PPDU that does not include a Data field, i.e., NDP.
+NDP transmissions are used for sounding purposes only … The NDP ends after the last …

 P2989L55

 The HT-LTF portion has one or two parts.
-The first part consists of one, two, or four HT-LTFs that are necessary for demodulation of the HT-Data portion of the PPDU.
+The first part consists of one, two, or four HT-LTFs that are necessary for demodulation of the Data field.
 These HT-LTFs are referred to as HT DLTFs.
-The optional second part consists of zero, one, two, or four HT-LTFs that may be used to sound extra spatial dimensions of the MIMO channel that are not utilized by the HT-Data portion of the PPDU.
+The optional second part consists of zero, one, two, or four HT-LTFs that may be used to sound extra spatial dimensions of the MIMO channel that are not utilized by the Data field.
 These HT-LTFs are referred to as HT-ELTFs.
-If a receiver has not advertised its ability to receive HT-ELTFs, it shall either issue a PHY-RXEND.indication(UnsupportedRate) primitive upon reception of a frame that includes HT-ELTFs or decode that frame.
-(When an HT packet includes one or more HT-ELTFs, it is optional for a receiver that has not advertised its capability to receive HT-ELTFs to decode the data portion of the PPDU.)
+If a receiver has not advertised its ability to receive HT-ELTFs, it shall either issue a PHY-RXEND.indication(UnsupportedRate) primitive upon reception of a PPDU that includes HT-ELTFs or decode that PPDU.
+(When an HT PPDU includes one or more HT-ELTFs, it is optional for a receiver that has not advertised its capability to receive HT-ELTFs to decode the Data field.)

 P2991L24

-In 40 MHz transmissions, including MCS 32 format frames, the sequence to be transmitted is shown in
+In 40 MHz transmissions, including MCS 32 format PPDUs, the sequence to be transmitted is shown in

 Equation (19-24).